viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 ##### Other useful examples of functors

 -   Forgetful functors from category to $$Set$$ --- ones forgetting all the structure imposed on objects and morphisms.
-For example, forgetful functor from category of groups $$Grp$$ moves group to set of its elements and homomorphism to itself as a function between sets.
+For example, a forgetful functor from the category of groups $$Grp$$ moves a group to a set of its elements and homomorphism to itself as a function between sets.
--   Free functors from $$Set$$ to some category --- ones which allow to impose defining relations of a category on a set and thus define free object in a category.
+-   Free functors from $$Set$$ to some category --- ones which allow to force the defining relations of a category on a set and thus define a free object in a category.
 For example, free functor from $$Set$$ to $$Grp$$ yields the group called free with presentation $$set \mapsto \{set\;|\;\emptyset\}$$.
--   Tensor product with fixed object (left or right).
+- The tensor product with a fixed object (left or right).
 -   To say it out --- basic example is identity functor.

 All these functors are relevant to $$Hask$$.

-Let's take a look at introduced structures.
-At the level of types we have types and morphisms between them.
-Morphisms can be surjective, injective or bijective, in last case they are isomorphisms.
-Now we turn to level of subcategories of $$Hask$$ and we have functors with their own properties.
-These properties are finer than propeties of Set-level morphisms but they are similar in spirit.
+Let's take a look at the introduced structures.
+At the level of types, we have types and morphisms between them.
+Morphisms can be surjective, injective, or bijective, in the last case they are isomorphisms.
+Now we turn to the level of subcategories of $$Hask$$ and we have functors with their own properties.
+These properties are finer than properties of Set-level morphisms but they are similar in spirit.

 At the moment we can take one of two steps:
 1. Broad: try to introduce some category of subcategories of $$Hask$$ and explore it.
 Probably more than one if we want to take care of contravariant functors.
 2. Deep: try to stack the next layer and define morphisms between functors.

-For now we follow the second path.
+For now, we follow the second path.

 ##### Definition